Skip to main content

 MI Bridges and the combined MDHHS application

-• What it is: Michigan’s main online benefits portal and application path at MI Bridges.
+• What it is: Michigan’s main online benefits portal and application path.

 • Who can get it or use it: Anyone applying for Medicaid or MSP in Michigan, including caregivers helping a parent.